-The Company follows Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718, "Compensation-Stock Compensation" ("ASC Topic 718"), to account for its stock-based compensation plans.
+The Company follows Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718, "Compensation-Stock Compensation" ("ASC Topic 718"), to account for stock awards granted under the Stock Incentive Plan.
 ASC Topic 718 requires all share-based payments to employees to be recognized in the financial statements using a fair value-based method.
 Grants, which are denominated in U.S. dollars, are communicated to employees in the year of grant, thereby establishing the fair value of each grant.
 The fair value of stock awards granted to employees are generally expensed as follows: 50% in the year of grant in recognition of the plans' post-employment provisions (as described below) and the remaining 50% over the related vesting period utilizing the "graded vesting" method permitted under ASC Topic 718.
-In the case of "retirement eligible" employees (those employees older than 59), 100% of stock awards are expensed when granted.
+In the case of "retirement eligible" employees (those employees older than 59 at the time of the grant), 100% of stock awards are expensed when granted.

-Stock awards granted under stock-based compensation plans are subject to the plans' post-employment provisions in the event an employee ceases employment with the Company.
-The plans provide that employees who discontinue employment with the Company without cause and continue to meet the terms of the plans' post-employment provisions will be eligible to earn 50% of previously granted but not yet earned stock awards, unless the employee is over the age of 59, in which case the employee would be eligible to receive 100% of previously granted but not yet earned stock awards.
+Stock awards granted under our Stock Incentive Plan are subject to certain post-employment provisions in the event an employee ceases employment with the Company.
+The form of award agreement used for making grants under the Stock Incentive Plan provides that employees who discontinue employment with the Company (other than for cause) and who continue to satisfy certain post-employment requirements and restrictions will be eligible to earn 50% of previously granted but not yet earned stock awards or, if the employee is over the age of 59, 100% of previously granted but not yet earned stock awards.